PreciselyData/Private-Spatial-APIs/docs/guides/eks/QuickStartEKS.md

   --namespace spatial-analytics
 ```

-This should install Spatial Analytics APIs and set up a sample dataset that can be used to play around with the product.
+This should install Private Spatial APIs and set up a sample dataset that can be used to play around with the product.

-> Also, for more information, refer to the comments in [values.yaml](../../../charts/spatial-cloud-native/values.yaml)
+> Also, for more information, refer to the comments in [values.yaml](../../../charts/private-spatial-apis/values.yaml)
 #### Mandatory Parameters
 * ``global.ingress.host``: The Host name of Ingress e.g. http://aab329b2d767544.us-east-1.elb.amazonaws.com
 * ``repository.mongodb.url``: The Mongo DB connection URI e.g. mongodb+srv://<username>:<password>@mongo-svc.mongo.svc.cluster.local/spatial-repository?authSource=admin&ssl=false
-* ``global.registry.url``: The ECR repository for Spatial Analytics docker image e.g. account_id.dkr.ecr.us-east-1.amazonaws.com
+* ``global.registry.url``: The ECR repository for Private Spatial APIs docker image e.g. account_id.dkr.ecr.us-east-1.amazonaws.com
 * ``global.registry.tag``: The docker image tag value e.g. 1.1.0 or latest.
 * ``global.registry.secrets``: The name of the secret holding ECR credential information.

-For more information on helm values, follow [this link](../../../charts/spatial-cloud-native/README.md).
+For more information on helm values, follow [this link](../../../charts/private-spatial-apis/README.md).

-Once you run Spatial Analytics helm install/upgrade command, it might take few minutes to get ready for the first time.
+Once you run Private Spatial APIs helm install/upgrade command, it might take few minutes to get ready for the first time.
 You can run the following command to check the creation of pods.
 Please wait until all the pods are in running state:
 ```shell
 kubectl get pods -w --namespace spatial-analytics
 ```